Author | Gaston Fernandez |

 A vulnerability is a problem in the software code that could be exploited to damage the confidentiality, integrity, or availability of the product or other products that use its code.
 All software may have potential security vulnerabilities and these may be discovered after the software is delivered to the client.

-We have a documented policy to issue customer alerts in the case a vulnerability is found.
+We have a documented policy (with the SDLC) to issue customer alerts in the case a vulnerability is found.

 *Appropriate communications will be sent to users affected by the potential vulnerability, irrespective or if they opted in or out of the notifications in the Windchill Extension Center.

-The severity level is one of four possible levels defined in the Common Vulnerability Scoring System (CVSS), Section 2.1.2
+The severity level scope is one of four possible levels defined in the Common Vulnerability Scoring System (CVSS)

 Security is designed into the system.
 The code delivered is held within the Windchill system and protected by Windchill’s own security mechanism.
 The code (with the exception of the kernel) is held in an isolated classloader, meaning that it exposes, even to Windchill, a very small amount of features (APIs).
 All other APIs are inaccessible to external code and access.